 Hi, I’m Maarten.

-Second, in cognitive psychology, I write about how people deal with information and how biased our reasoning actually is.
+An overarching theme in my research on cognitive psychology and (meta)learning is that people are more rationally than commonly assumed.
+I write about how people deal with information and how biased our reasoning actually is.
 Indeed, contrary to a popular narrative, I think most demonstrations of our biases don’t support the inference that we’re irrational reasoners.
 One of my goals is to rectify this skewed interpretation of psychological research, because how we see ourselves influences how we organize society.

 I also study how we can best offer them information in educational environments.
 I suspect that learning is a misunderstood concept, current designs for information transfer such as books are ineffective and we should teach students way better knowledge management skills.
 I’m very interested in the question of how tools like Roam Research, Notion, Evernote and Obsidian can be used to build collective intelligence and extended to collaborative reasoning, allowing organizations to build shared mental maps and make faster and better-informed decisions.